Wild Youth Hub

 Welcome to the new Wild Youth Hub where young people can find careers advice, social action inspiration and wellbeing exercises centred around wildlife.

 It's been created by young people for young people, we hope you enjoy exploring the pages!
-There is a range of media to discover, including short films, illustrations, soundbites and animations.
+There is a range of media to discover, including short films, illustrations, soundbites as well as the Youth Board's zine - Reframing Eco Anxiety.

 The hub is divided into three broad themes displayed below, click on the cards to start: